The Missouri Bar

 The Missouri Bar is the official bar association for all Missouri lawyers and judges.
 Every licensed Missouri lawyer is automatically a member of The Missouri Bar.
 Every applicant for admission to the bar must meet a list of requirements set by the Supreme Court of Missouri.
 To become a Missouri lawyer, a person must have completed an approved law school leading to a juris doctor degree.
 Additionally, they must pass a comprehensive bar examination and character and fitness investigation and make application for admission to the bar with the Supreme Court of Missouri.

-The Missouri Bar was created in 1944 by order of the Supreme Court of Missouri.
-Its mission is to improve the legal profession, the administration of justice and the law on behalf of the public.
-Through educational programs, publications, and more, The Missouri Bar serves as a valuable resource for members—and for the citizens of Missouri.

-Lawyers participate in the bar in a variety of ways.
-They may seek to serve as members of the Board of Governors or the Young Lawyers’ Section Council; take part in the more than 30 substantive law committees; volunteer for service projects; choose to attend any of the hundreds of Continuing Legal Education programs produced by the bar each year; attend events, such as the Annual Meeting or MOSolo and Small Firm Conference; or volunteer to write articles for bar publications.

-Resources for lawyers include continuing education opportunities, publications, access to research systems, and management advice.
-All lawyers who practice in Missouri belong to The Missouri Bar.